syncfusion-content/xamarin.ios-docs/Xamarin-iOS/SfTabView/Custom-Header.md

 # Custom Header

-When the built-in view is not needed, it can be overridden by adding the custom view to the header region for a tab.
+When built-in view is not needed, it can be overridden by adding custom view for the header region for a tab.

 {% tabs %}